 If you do not need to change the PHP version and just want to turn on/off specific extensions, you can do this by checking/unchecking the corresponding boxes.

-Use the Current PHP version drop-down box to select the required version and click on Set as current in order to apply the changes.
+Use the Current PHP version drop-down box to select the required version and click on Apply in order to apply the changes.

 4. To change individual settings within the PHP version in question, click on the Options tab.

 By clicking on one of the options in blue, you will be presented with a drop-down list to change specific settings:

 NOTE: In order to increase the max upload size, make sure to modify both post_max_size and upload_max_filesize values.

 Sometimes your website may need to use a different PHP version from the one assigned to your whole cPanel account.